-The fiords of Cape Nelson are very much its visually defining feature and are unique to this part of Papua New Guinea.
+Diving Cape Nelson Fiords – the deep fiords of Cape Nelson are very much the visually defining feature of this area of Papua New Guinea and are quite unique.
+Simply stated they are spectacular!

-In total, there are several large fiords on the cape, with Amuian Bay to the south of Tufi fiord being the largest.
+There are several large fiords on Cape Nelson, with Amuian Bay to the south of Tufi fiord being the largest.

 Tufi fiord and Maclaren Harbour to the north are about the same size and roughly ¾ of the size of Amuian Bay.

-There are a variety of things to see and the best way I can describe the general ambiance is that it’s a little bit like fresh water lake diving…
+Overall, diving in the fiords is quite an unusual experience… There are a variety of things to see and probably the best way I can describe the general ambiance is that it’s a little bit like fresh water lake diving.

 My personal favorite fiord dive site, besides Tufi Wharf & House Reef is Hubert’s Point, which is located further up into Tufi fiord but over on the southern side and can be seen across the water from the resort’s observation deck at the resort.